Semester 1 Credit Value: | 10 |

 Written exercise | 1 | A | 25 | Project diary in the form of an online blog |

 The Placement Portfolio (diary and final report) will require reflection on and understanding of the organisation, the project and their specific role, as well as the development of their own competencies and skills.
-The online blog will be reviewed and formative feedback provided by the Module Leader towards the end of semester one.
+The online blog will be reviewed and formative feedback provided by the Module Leader in Semester 1.Formative feedback on a report plan will be offered in Semester 2.

-In the event that there are public health issues eg relating to COVID19 then the placement would be moved wholly on line, and this would still be assessed through the diary and final report.
-In the event that the placement host could not offer the full placement hours for any reason such as an organisational closedown, then the module leader would set an alternative assessment, which would take the form of a research project focused on music and the creative industries, which will be identified by the Module Leader and agreed with the student.
+In the event that the placement host could not offer the full placement hours for any reason such as an organisational closedown or reduction in available work, then the module leader would set an alternative assessment, which would take the form of a research project focused on music and the creative industries, which will be identified by the Module Leader and agreed with the student.
 The assessment would be on a combination of blog posts written during the placement, reflection on progress with the placement, reflection on the nature of the sector and its ecosystem, the skills and capabilities required, 25% of module marks.
 Semester 2 - a 3000 word report covering the time on placement and the additional agreed research project -75% of module marks.

 N/A